ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

 the message.
 Accordingly, DMARC operation is predicated on the input being a valid RFC5322 message object, and handling of such non-compliant cases is outside of the scope of this specification.
-Further discussion of this can be found in {#extract-author-domain}.
+Further discussion of this can be found in (#extract-author-domain).

 Each of the underlying authentication technologies that DMARC takes as input yields authenticated domains as their outputs when they